Accueil / Evénements / Experiencing Loss in Contemporary Worlds: Toward an Anthropology of Grief

 FacebookTwitter

 Conférence internationale de conclusion du Programme ANR Phantasies "Fantômes ou fantasmes?
-L’expérience du deuil dans un paysage thérapeutique en mutation", organisé par Serena Bindi, maitresse de conférences en Anthropologie, Université Paris Cité, CANTHEL, et Aidan Seale-Feldman, Associate Professor of Anthropology, University of Notre Dame, Etats-Unis.
+L’expérience du deuil dans un paysage thérapeutique en mutation", organisé par Serena Bindi, maitresse de conférences en Anthropologie, Université Paris Cité, CANTHEL, et Aidan Seale-Feldman, Assistant Professor of Anthropology, University of Notre Dame, Etats-Unis.

-Conférence ouverte au public.
+Conférence en anglais, ouverte au public.

-Inscriptions obligatoires pour les deux journées à l'IEA: voir formulaire en bas de page.
+Inscription obligatoire pour les deux journées à l'IEA: voir formulaire en bas de page.

 Entrée libre sans inscription pour la journée à l'Université Paris Cité.